aurelienpierreeng/ansel-website/content/news/modules-groups-redesign/index.en.md

 While Darktable has degraded into a playground for geeks where new means better and every problem calls for more funny code, Ansel is about solving simple problems the simple way, as to produce a reliable workhorse.
 So let's start again from the top.

 We have 70 modules.
-Though Ansel has deprecated a fair deal of them, there are still "too many", in the sense that they are all useful for some purpose but you don't need them all the time.
-Also the screen real-estate is limited and we can't have all of them displayed at the same time.
+Though Ansel has deprecated a fair deal of them, there are still "too many", in the sense that they are all useful for some purpose but you don't need them all the time, and not all at the same time.
+Also the screen real-estate is limited and we definitely can't have all of them displayed at the same time.
 And even if we could, presenting and Airbus dashboard to your average photographer wouldn't be nice.

 So we need to chose what modules to display at what time.
 Emphasis on __time__.

 ## Unrolling the time axis

-It seems only natural that the time axis would be splitted into workflow steps.
+Following on the idea of _just in time_, it seems only natural that the time axis would be splitted into workflow steps.
 So the selection of all visible modules at a given time matches the ones that you will need right now and in the next minutes.
 Moving on to the next workflow step, you move on into the GUI and change the view.
 It's called a slideshow.

 This draws a linear path to follow, to get some structure and guidance out of the apparent clutter.
 GUI are not only meant to expose controls, they are also meant to teach, communicate and advertise the available possibilities.

-So each tab is now a slide of our workflow slideshow.
-Neat, huh ?
+So each tab is now a slide of our workflow slideshow, which is closely tied to pipeline order.
+And structure appeared out of clutter.

+With some exceptions.
+For example, denoising modules have to happen early in the pipeline for signal consistency, yet they appear later in the workflow than, say, _color calibration_, because they work at pixel level and will generaly not change the global color cast (unless you have some serious noise damage that might shift the green/magenta axis, but that's typically above 8000 ISO).
+Same with sharpening algorithms : none of these will dramatically change lightness, hue or chroma as to invalidate previous (workflow-wise) global color and exposure settings, and the proper settings will also be subjected to how much you raised the picture exposure (thereby aggravating the visual strength of noise).
+Those exceptions to the rule are made clear by numerical analysis of the pixel filters, meaning that people who didn't read the sourcecode with prior signal processing knowledge will have no clue.

 ## Implementation